 WE RECOMMEND THE ADDED WORDING AND COMBINED #19 AND #27 OF TCA: WE RECOMMEND NEW ITALICIZED LANGUAGE UNDER ACSA WAREHOUSE NUMBER 14a:

 19. We recommend warehouse operators or transloaders adopt loading/unloading procedures that will assure carriers are loaded/unloaded within 2 hours of arrival and accept responsibility for detention if delays in loading are incurred during hours of service.
 We encourage warehouses to write the cotton mark, container number and seal number on the BOL.
-Also maintain adequate records regarding arrival and departure of carriers that includes printed legible driver’s name trucking company name, DOT Number, arrival and departure time.
+Also maintain adequate records regarding arrival and departure of carriers that includes printed legible driver’s name, trucking company name, DOT Number, arrival and departure time.

 GINS